widged/gb-elm-language/en/intro/01-how elm works.md

 An important advantage of a strong type system is that programs can be statically checked at compile time.
 For each expression, the type (inferred or supplied by the programmer) is checked.
 Any incompatibility errors in between the type of actual arguments and the expected type of an expression will be automatically detected.
 For example, attempting to add a number and a character would be reported as an error, because characters are not a type of numbers.
 Checks are not limited to types.
 They encompass any branching condition, to help guarantee we’ve accounted for every possible branching case.
 The programs won't compile until all errors have been fixed.
 Hence, the saying “once it compiles, it works”.

 Sure, compiler errors can be frustrating when learning the language.
 However, Elm's compiler does it best to provide readable compiler messages.
-Catching bugs early is cheaper than generaring inccorect code, running it, getting users report an issue, debugging the code, and gradually tracing the problem back to its original cause.
+Then, catching bugs early is certainly cheaper than generaring inccorect code, running it, getting users report an issue, debugging the code, and gradually tracing the problem back to its original cause.
 As programs are more maintainable and less error-prone, refactoring also becomes easier.
 It helps develop larger and faster applications.

 In most functional programming languages, purity is an unescapable requirement, coming from a commitment to lazy evaluation, which is based upon the idea that no computation should be performed until its result is actually required (call-by-need).
 If laziness forces the language to remain pure, purity doesn't depend on a lazy evaluation model.
 Elm opted for evaluation model is based on eagerness (call-by-value) [Also better suited to streaming]